National Association for Children of Alcoholics (United Kingdom): Awards

 In June 2012 Nacoa was awarded the Queen's Award for Voluntary Service.
 The award, which is the equivalent an MBE, recognises outstanding achievement by groups of volunteers.
 Nacoa also received the prestigious Guardian Charity Award in 2006.

 Other recognitions include being awarded the Meritorious Service Award 2012 by NACoA USA and the Mentor UK Certificate of merit in 2008.
 Nacoa's CEO Hilary Henriques was awarded the Women of the Year Outstanding Achievement Award in 2009.

 Nacoa is an accredited member of The Helplines Association.

 Media

 Nacoa's work featured on BBC Comic Relief's Red Nose Day broadcast in 2009.
 Later in 2009, Nacoa's work featured on the BBC Children in Need film ‘Brought Up By Booze’ where Nacoa patron Calum Best, son of footballer George Best, explored the effect of his father's drinking on his life and met other children in the UK living in similar situations.

 Nacoa's CEO, Hilary Henriques, featured as one of fourteen women from across the world in Comic Relief's publication ‘Inspiring Women’ printed in 2010.

+A front page story in the Sunday Express in 2017 described how children as young as 5 call Nacoa’s helpline for bedtime stories.

+Following successful campaigning by Nacoa supporters then Health Secretary Jeremy Hunt and Shadow Health Secretary Jonathon Ashworth appeared on BBC Breakfast TV together to jointly announce £6million of support for alcohol-dependent parents and their children.